yvesmartindestaillades/NAP/docs/source/api.rst

 Plots
 -----

-Description of the functions shown in the :doc:gallery.
+Description of the functions shown in the :doc: gallery.

 .. note::